 Using a combination of visual cues, Tonal Balance Control is designed to help producers and mixers in non-ideal studio environments address where a song could benefit from a balance adjustment.
 Let’s take a look at how it all works.

-I have Wes Fif’s “Face Clean,” a song from the above-mentioned playlist, in an otherwise empty DAW session and Tonal Balance Control on the DAW master.
+I have Wes Fif’s “Face Clean,” in an otherwise empty DAW session and Tonal Balance Control on the DAW master.
 It should always be the last plug-in in a session, ensuring all audio goes through it before hitting headphones.

 Based on an analysis of thousands of songs, Tonal Balance Control has three target presets to evaluate spectral qualities: Modern, Orchestral, and Bass Heavy.
 The production on “Face Clean” is sparse but it does have a heavy 808 kick, so I went with the third option.
 Above is a screenshot from a mid-song section where all elements (drums, bass, piano, and vocal) are present.